 3. Use a dedicated Windows 10 update disabler tool

-You can install Windows 10 Update Disabler and block automatic installation of updates.
-This tool runs in the background, and doesn’t affect your system’s performance.
+You can install Windows 10 Update Disabler and block the automatic installation of updates.
+This tool runs in the background and doesn’t affect your system’s performance.

 The software evaluates the status of Windows Update using an undocumented system to prevent Windows from overwriting it before it disables updates.
 The tool also terminates all scheduled Windows Update tasks.

-That about it for our solutions to block Windows 10 updates.
-If you’ve used other workarounds to disable automatic Windows updates, list the steps to follow in the comment section below.
+If you’ve used other workarounds to disable automatic Windows updates, list the steps to follow in the comments section below.